KoenZomers/OneDriveAPI/README.md

 2.0.4.2 - January 5, 2018

-- Fixed issues with some methods using /sites/ while prepedning /me
+- Fixed issues with some methods using /sites/ while prepending /me

 2.0.4.1 - January 5, 2018